You have to maintain an active subscription in order to be able to use the repository!

 Apply changes with:

-Or better yet, reboot the server so that the kernel can reallocate things properly.
+As a last resort, you can reboot the server so that the kernel can reallocate things properly.
 (You may get too few huge pages reserved unless rebooted).

 Observe your huge pages have been allocated with: